ggandor/lightspeed.nvim/README.md

 Lightspeed is written in [Fennel](https://fennel-lang.org/), and compiled to Lua ahead of time.
 I am aware that using Fennel might limit the number of available contributors, but compile-time macros, pattern matching, and a bunch of other features are simply too much of a convenience.
+(Learning a Lisp can be an eye-opening experience anyway, even though Fennel is something of a half-blood.)

 As for "building", the plugin is really just one `.fnl` file at the moment, that you can compile into the `lua` folder with the Fennel executable.